Back to Blogs

 Why Divorce Rates Are Increasing in India: A Quick Overview

 In recent years, India has witnessed a noticeable rise in divorce cases.
 Changing lifestyles, urban stress, evolving gender roles, and increasing awareness of legal rights have transformed how couples view marriage and separation.
 Today, individuals prioritize mental health, emotional compatibility, and financial independence—leading to a higher willingness to walk away from unhappy marriages.
+This blog explains the major reasons behind the increasing divorce rate in India, common marital issues, legal grounds for divorce, and how consulting an experienced divorce lawyer can help you navigate this challenging phase.

 What You Will Learn in This Guide